 Artisan’s Cookie Dough Cheesecake is something that makes you feel like a kid.
 From its smooth cookie dough base, lightly whipped cream cheese center, to the chocolate sauce sheen on top, every component truly is a treat on its own.
 I love how the thick cookie dough ties up well with the light cheesecake layer.
 Slightly salty and sweet flavors jive together by the forkful.

-The reason why I included the Toasty Roasty was because the moment I tried this drink, I felt so giddy and relaxed at the same time.
+The reason why I included the Toasty Roasty was that the moment I tried this drink, I felt so giddy and relaxed at the same time.
 This coffee concoction has notes of hazelnut and toffee pronounced in every sip.
 I honestly never had anything like it.
 Whenever I like my coffee more on the complex side (meaning, having my coffee mixed in with any other flavors), this would be my go-to drink.

 - Facebook: Artisan’s Specialty Coffee